FlawlessNa/Legends/README.md

 - [ ] Make sure to refresh documentation everywhere

 ### Inventory Cleanup
-- [ ] Inventory parsing for godlies?
+- [ ] Inventory parsing for godlies
 - [ ] Storage mechanics

-### Generators
+### DecisionMakers
-  - [ ] MobCheck : 2nd reaction - add full sentences (more elaborate choices)
-  - [ ] MobCheck : Unblock on 2nd reaction IF mobs are detected again
-  - [ ] Check character still alive
-  - [ ] Check Potions, Pet Food (_failsafe to PetFood), Mount Food, Magic Rocks left
+- [ ] Mob Check -> with 2-3 layers reactions?
-  - [ ] Inventory Management
-    - [ ] Advanced parser to check stats on each item
-    - [ ] Advanced actions to store godlies
-    - [ ] Refactor the NPC Shop UI into its own Visual class
-    - [ ] Refactor InventoryActions into royals.actions functions
+- [ ] CheckStillAlive
-    - [ ] Clean the remainder of InventoryChecks and InventoryManager
+- [ ] CheckStrangersInMap
-  - [ ] Add failsafe on MobHitting (how??)
+- [ ] ChatMonitoring
-  - [ ] Add failsafe on any Rotation Generators - Movement is expected if action is not cancelled

-### Anti Detection Features
-  - [ ] Chat Parsing (try grayscale preprocessing on "general" lines) + GPT Automated Responses
+  - Chat Parsing (try grayscale preprocessing on "general" lines) + GPT Automated Responses
+  - Use dequeue structure
-    - Idea: When detecting relevant lines, minimize chat and scroll up, then read that line without background noise!!!
+  - Idea: When detecting relevant lines, minimize chat and scroll up, then read that line without background noise
+- [ ] CheckStillInMap
-  - [ ] GM Logo detection
+- [ ] Check Remaining Potions, Pet Food, Mount Food, Magic Rocks
 - [ ] Abnormal Status Detection (look for gray line types)
-    - [ ] Stunned
+  - Stunned
-    - [ ] Seduced
+  - Seduced
-    - [ ] Cursed (reverse directions)
+  - Cursed (reverse directions
-  - [x] Minimap Parsing to ensure still in proper map + random reaction
-  - [ ] Minimap Parsing for strangers + random reaction
-  - [ ] Minimap Parsing for unexpected self movements (stray too far from target?) + random reaction
+- [ ] Check if straying too far from self.data.path?
+(Indicative of unexpected movements)
-  - [ ] Blue Notification detection (chat invite, other invites, etc)
-  - [x] Mob freeze (from a GM) + random reaction
+- [ ] GM Logo detection? (probably not realistic but could try)
+    - Would need several screenshots, and threshold confirmed several times in a row.
-  - [ ] Inventory (mesos) parsing to ensure loot is still dropping from mobs + random reaction
+- [ ] Inventory (mesos) parsing to ensure loot is still dropping from mobs
-  - [ ] For complex movements (teleport, telecast, cast skill with attacking skills, etc), use Spy++ to find exact key combinations when done by human, and make sure to properly replicate (should be very easy)
 - [ ] Nice-to-have, for Ulu only - look into building an "unknown" object detection method, using UNKAD methodology or anomaly detection

-### Discord
-   - [ ] Add a callback on user-messages to confirm action (such as writing to chat) properly made

 ### Character detection
   - [ ] Standardize code and transfer detection framework into botting library

-### QueueAction
-  - [ ] Implement better handling of QueueAction Priority

-### Mob detection
-  - [ ] Clean the pre-processing to remove the additional layer of the filter function
-  - [ ] Define additional generic detection functions for mobs
-  - [ ] Combine with HP bar

-### RoyalsData Management
-- [ ] Re-split data further into interface/mechanics components instead of generator types (ex: MinimapData, PathingData, MobData, etc)
-- [ ] Add a PerformanceData class for monitoring (mesos/h, exp/h, etc)
-- [x] DecisionEngine should not have to update anything.
-Each Generator should deal with their own requirements.

-### Error Management
-  - [x] Deal with KeyboardInterrupt to ensure all keys are released from all clients
-  - [ ] Ability to close all clients if error occurs
-  - [ ] Ability to send all characters to lounge if error occurs

-### Misc
-  - [ ] Ability to combine multiple Engines into a single process (ex: all buff mules together, or mages in same ch together)
-  - [ ] Add Macros + cast_macros which is cancellable in between each cast
-  - [ ] streamline keybindings configs
-  - [ ] Add variable speed/jump management
-  - [ ] Skill Specs Finder
-  - [ ] Finalize Discord communications - Control of which process are to respond to user commands
-  - [ ] UnitTests on the botting library

-### Documentation
-- [ ] Botting.core
-  - [x] .bot
-  - [ ] .communications
-  - [x] .controls
-- [ ] Royals (entire package)
-- [ ] Improve relevance of logs

-### Game Interface
-  - [ ] Quickslots
-  - [x] Inventory
-  - [x] Level up detection
-  - [ ] HP bar detection (check if still alive)

 ## Nice to have
   - [ ] Chat - Try additional pre-processing: Thresholding (improved?), Denoising (application of Gaussian and/or Median Blur), Contrast Enhancement (Make text more distinguishable from background)